Vector databases (4): Analyzing the trade-offs

-Choosing the right vector DB solution for your use case Link to heading
+Choosing the right vector DB solution#

 Welcome back!
-In the previous post in this series, we looked at the different types of indexes typically used in vector DBs.
+In the previous post in this 4-part series, we looked at the different types of indexes typically used in vector DBs.
 However, indexing is just a small part of the bigger elephant in the room when it comes to vector databases.
 Recall that in part 2, we described what a vector database is.
 To distinguish between the various vector DB offerings out there, we need to understand the relationships between the following components:

 - Application layer, and where it sits